 Different Careers = Different Foot Needs

 Take a moment and think about your situation.
 Do you stand all day at work?
 Teachers, cooks, chefs, barbers, hairdressers, cashiers, manufacturing employees, and construction works all spend hours on their feet at a time.
 Meanwhile, other places of work may have certain dress codes.
 You may be required to wear formal attire including high heels and dress shoes.
+What you wear has a great impact on you.

+What you do at work also heavily impacts your health.
 For example, standing all day in your job can expose you to the following foot conditions:

 - Varicose veins